wynntt7-create/APMasterMindGPT/README.md

 3. **View Solutions**: The AI will provide step-by-step solutions with properly formatted LaTeX mathematics

-4. **Graph Functions**: When discussing functions, the AI will offer to graph them.
-Click the graph button to visualize
+4. **Graph Functions**:
+   - If you ask “graph/plot …”, the app will graph it automatically.
+   - Otherwise, when a function is detected it will show a “Graph This Function” button.

 5. **Clear Chat**: Use the "Clear Chat" button in the sidebar to start a new conversation